-Figure 5 also illustrates an SPDM Measurement Block containing a measurement at index location 0xFD.
-The DMTFSpecMeasurementValueType at byte location 7 contains the value 0b, indicating the measurement is a digest of an SPDM Measurement Manifest.
+Figure 5 also illustrates the same SPDM Measurement Block where the DMTFSpecMeasurementValueType at byte location 7 contains the value 0b, indicating the measurement is a digest of an SPDM Measurement Manifest.

 SPDM Requesters may request measurements in their native raw bit stream format or a digest.
 The digested form is a performance optimization if values do not change from previous SPDM request messages.